shipuicom/core/README.md

 ### Nice to haves for v1 beta

+- [ ] spk-table features
+  - [ ] Add support for sticky rows
+  - [ ] Add support for multi sticky columns, rows
+  - [ ] Add support for row resizing
+  - [ ] Improve support for sorting with a built in sort using attribute on the column
 - [ ] Add flat and raised versions of alerts
 - [ ] Create simple chart components
   - [ ] Line chart